• Skip to primary navigation

 • Replace strawberries in this gluten free clafoutis made with ground almonds.

-• Add to the traditional galette des rois at Epiphany.
-Either made with almond or pistachio cream.
+• Add to the traditional galette des rois (French King Cake) at Epiphany.
+Either made with traditional almond cream or pistachio.

-• Add chopped cherries (fresh, roasted or glacé) to these almond financier cakes.
+• Add chopped cherries (fresh, roasted or glacรฉ) to almond financier cakes.

-The most classic of French desserts is the Cherry Clafoutis.
+The most classic French cherry dessert is Cherry Clafoutis.
 Basically a baked custard with cherries, it's also great chilled for breakfast.

 black forest chocolate cherry cream with macarons